bytebone/verbilobot/README.md

 Verbilobot is a Telegram bot written in Go that transcribes voice messages, video notes, and any other media files.
 It uses the [Groq API](https://groq.com) to transcribe the audio, and ffmpeg to convert any incoming audio to a format that Groq is happiest to convert.

->
-> This branch will fail to build until upstream changes made for this project are merged in the upstread groq package.
-See [https://github.com/jpoz/groq/pull/4](https://github.com/jpoz/groq/pull/4).

 ## How to Run

 > [!IMPORTANT]